Information for All Applicants

 A transcript from a Canadian college or university is only subject to the requirements above if it is in a language other than English.

-The Nevada Department of Education will accept foreign transcript evaluations the two credentialing services: National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators, Inc. (AICE), or Global Education Group, Inc., or the Institute of Foreign Credential Services.
+The Nevada Department of Education will accept foreign transcript evaluations from the following credentialing services: National Association of Credential Evaluation Services (NACES, the Association of International Credential Evaluators, Inc. (AICE), Global Education Group, Inc., or the Institute of Foreign Credential Services.

 Information on Adding Additional Endorsements